 Opt for one of the two-bedroom villas: some have a kitchen and dining area, some have both of the above, plus a pool.
 Extra beds (£51 a night) and cots (£18) can be added to all rooms.

-There’s a free kids club by the swimming pool, open from 9am–9pm, which has games and entertainment for 1–12-year-olds.
+There’s a free kids club by the swimming pool, open from 9am–6pm, which has games and entertainment for 1–12-year-olds.
 Meals aren’t served here, and it’s not used when it’s rainy.
 The hotel also has two family-friendly pools, an outdoor play area, a garden, an indoor play area and a stash of bikes for little Smiths (and larger ones).
 Tiny Gordon Ramsays/Nigellas can take part in cookery classes (they'll learn to make delicious cookies), cycle around on borrowed bikes and start perfecting their tennis serve.

-Both the outdoor and indoor pool are family-friendly and supervised by a lifeguard.
+Both the outdoor wading pool and indoor family-friendly pool are supervised by a lifeguard.

 Six Senses has a stash of on-loan highchairs and bamboo cutlery made for tiny paws.